Researchers Discover 'Anxiety Cells' In The Brain

 Anxiety disorders involve excessive worry that doesn't go away.
 These disorders include generalized anxiety disorder, panic disorder and social anxiety disorder.

-Kheirbek and a team of researchers discovered the cells in the hippocampus, an area of the brain known to be involved in anxiety as well as navigation and memory.
+Kheirbek and a team including several researchers from Columbia University discovered the cells in the hippocampus, an area of the brain known to be involved in anxiety as well as navigation and memory.

 They did it by studying some anxious mice, Kheirbek says.
 "Mice tend to be afraid of open places," he says.
 So the team put mice in a maze in which some pathways led to open areas.
 Then the researchers monitored the activity of brain cells at the very bottom of the hippocampus.